Products and Services

 In Natori City, the Organization for Industrial, Spiritual and Cultural Advancement-International (OISCA) has been leading the Ten-Year Restoration Project of the Coastal Forests of Tohoku Region.
 In the project, the company has been participating in activities to restore coastal pine tree forests in the city and to facilitate regional revitalization through the recovery of agricultural land and creation of job opportunities in disaster areas.
 Under its policy to “never forget the event at any cost and continue to do whatever we can do even in any small way,” the company has been making an annual monetary donation since fiscal 2011.
-In fiscal 2016, an employee volunteer program was launched, and about 20 employees joined an activity to monitor the growth of planted pines by measuring their height and width and removing weeds.
+In fiscal 2016, an employee volunteer program was launched, and a total of 84 employees have conducted activities such as removing weeds.

-The NPO Watari Greenbelt Project has been engaging in an initiative to restore tide-control forests along the coastal areas and promote the recovery and new community development of Watari-cho, Miyagi Prefecture.
-Since April 2013, Tokio Marine & Nichido has been soliciting and sending employee volunteers on a tour to assist in the initiative.
+The NPO Watari Greenbelt Project has been engaging in an initiative to restore tide-control forests along the coastal areas and promote the recovery and new community development of Watari-cho, Watari-gun, Miyagi Prefecture.
+Since fiscal 2013, Tokio Marine & Nichido has been soliciting and sending employee volunteers on a tour to assist in the initiative.
 During each tour, they visit the coastal areas devastated by the tsunami, remove weeds in planned tree-planting areas and help with cultivating saplings that will be planted along the coast.
-Up until March 2017, the company has conducted 16 such tours, with the participation of a total of 229 employees, including Group employees, agents and their families.
+Up until March 2018, the company has conducted 18 such tours, with the participation of a total of 274 employees, including Group employees, agents and their families.

-Also in fiscal 2016, employees of Tokio Marine & Nichido and Group companies made paper lanterns from milk cartons for the Prayer Lanterns Lighting, a memorial event for the Great East Japan Earthquake held in Morioka City, Iwate Prefecture.
+Also in fiscal 2017, employees of Tokio Marine & Nichido and Group companies made paper lanterns from milk cartons for the Prayer Lanterns Lighting, a memorial event for the Great East Japan Earthquake held in Morioka City, Iwate Prefecture.
 About 70 companies and workplaces within Tokio Marine Group sent some 2,000 lanterns to the Morioka Recovery Support Network, the secretariat of the event.
-On the day of the event, about 50 employees and their families from branches in Morioka and other locations volunteered to light lantern candles.
+On the day of the event, about 50 employees and their families from branches as well as agents in Morioka and other locations volunteered to light lantern candles.

 To Deliver Security at the Earliest Possible Opportunity

-- In addition to making swift response to customers who have reported losses, we believe that it is also a social mission of a non-life insurance company to proactively notify possible claim payments to customers who are likely to be entitled to such payments.
+In addition to making swift response to customers who have reported losses, as just described, we believe that it is also a social mission of a non-life insurance company to proactively notify possible claim payments to customers who are likely to be entitled to such payments.
 We have been contacting customers who live in areas largely affected by the disaster but have not reported losses to express our sympathy and remind them of their enrollment in our earthquake insurance.
 We have also sent out brochures that explain claim payment requirements and other relevant matters and notify contact points for customers to report any loss.